khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 # Do you see the problem?

-- To align multiple sequences first reconstruct a phylogenetic tree to select the 2 most closely related
+- To align multiple sequences first reconstruct a phylogeny so that you can find the 2 most closely related
 - To reconstruct a phylogeny first align all sequences

 #